Why You Feel Down Every Winter - Seasonal Depression (SAD) and How to Fight It

 Daylight and Serotonin

 Sunlight promotes the production of serotonin, a neurotransmitter that stabilizes mood.
 When daylight hours decrease in winter, serotonin production drops, leading to low mood.
+Serotonin, sometimes called the "happiness hormone," is involved not only in mood stability but also in appetite and impulse control.
+Winter carbohydrate cravings are thought to be a compensatory behavior as the brain attempts to increase uptake of tryptophan, the precursor to serotonin.

 Excess Melatonin Secretion

 Dark environments increase the secretion of melatonin (the sleep hormone).
 The long winter nights trigger excess melatonin production, causing hypersomnia and fatigue.
+In healthy individuals, morning light exposure promptly suppresses melatonin secretion, but in people with SAD this suppression response is blunted, allowing melatonin to persist during daytime hours.

 Disrupted Body Clock